 Completed Certificate in Icon painting, Prince’s School of Traditional Arts, London.

-Icon of the Holy Family- private commission, Cayman Islands
+The Holy Family panel icon- private commission, Cayman Islands

-Icon of the Mother of God- private commission, Cayman Islands
+Mother of God panel icon- private commission, Cayman Islands

 Completed Advanced Diploma in Logotherapy accredited by PACFA (the Psychotherapists and Counsellors Federation of Australia)

-Icon of Mater Sacerdotes- private commission, Seattle USA
+Mater Sacerdotes panel icon- private commission, Seattle USA

-Decoration of wooden screen; St. Mary’s church, Anmer, Sandringham Estate; assistant on a small team working under Aidan Hart.
+Decoration of wooden screen; St. Mary’s church, Anmer, Sandringham Estate; assistant working under Aidan Hart.

 Accepted for the Icon painting certificate, Prince’s School of Traditional Arts.
 Moved to Shrewsbury, England.
 UK.

-Collaboration with photographer, Diana Markosian, for National Geographic online publication ,“Proof”; 4 pencil studies exploring the religious experiences of pilgrims to Medjugorje, Bosnia.
+Collaboration with photographer, Diana Markosian, for National Geographic online publication ,“Proof”exploring the religious experiences of pilgrims to Medjugorje, Bosnia.

 Theatre backdrops, large-scale scenery (air-brushing and hand-painted) and devotional paintings produced as a member of Comunita Cenacolo, an international “school of life” for addiction rehabilitation.
 USA, Italy and Bosnia.